trish0912/Django_Content_Mgmnt_App/README.md

 Can update profile info and reset password

+🔍 Search & Navigation

+- Users can search topics by keywords from the homepage or topic list.
+-
+- Both topic and content lists are paginated to ensure performance and readability.

 🎨 Frontend Design

 Fully responsive using Bootstrap 5

 Styled navigation, buttons, forms, and cards